The Third Day, the Frost: Reception

 The book was well received and was recognised as a notable book by The Children’s Book Council of Australia in 1996, as well as being shortlisted for both the Australian Booksellers Association Awards BookPeople Book of the Year and the Victorian Premier's Sheaffer Pen Prize for Young Adult Fiction the same year.
 In 1998 it was the winner of the West Australian Young Readers' Book Award - Older Readers.
 The Third Day, the Frost also won the COOL Award - Fiction for Older Readers in 1999.
 In 2004 the book was placed in the YABBA Hall of Fame.

-Cancelled film adaption
+Cancelled film adaptation

 In 2010, during post-production on Tomorrow, When the War Began director Stuart Beattie reportedly submitted outlines for two sequels, to be based on The Dead of Night and The Third Day, The Frost.
 However a deal was never reached for the third film, while plans moved ahead for a second film which went into development hell by early 2013.